Documenting Your Lineage

 Whenever a record cannot be found, don’t despair, there is usually another way around it, or another avenue to follow.
 For example, great-grandpa was born in 1865, married in 1890 and died in 1930.
 Registration of vital records did not begin until 1870, so no birth record for grandpa – no problem.
 He died “late enough” that a death record will be available and a long form death record may give his birth date and/or parentage.
 Some long form marriage records also name parents.
 Also available will be the 1871 or 1881 census which will place him with his parents and the 1901 census will give his birth date.

-If you get stuck, have a problem, or are unsure what to do next concerning the documentation requirements, just ask the Historian Team Member who is working with you.
+If you get stuck, have a problem, or are unsure what to do next concerning the documentation requirements, just ask the member of the Historian Team who is working with you.

 Not all lineages are easy to prove, some are a little more challenging and the records a little more elusive.
 You may find that you have been unable to identify the spouse of one of your line carriers, or you are missing a couple of birth, marriage or death dates on your worksheet.
 Does this mean your entire application goes down the tube?
 Of course not.
 If you have a well-documented lineage and have proven the parentage of your line carriers, but are missing the odd piece of data in your early generations, it is likely that your lineage will still be approved.
 The society is not so unrealistic as to expect every lineage to be perfectly laid out or perfectly documented.